cdmoseley/Housing_Zillow/README.md

 <img width="400" alt="Screenshot 2024-03-28 at 2 11 15 PM" src="https://github.com/cdmoseley/Housing_Zillow/assets/161170070/80de3f46-3b2e-4369-a63c-4a787cd72e80">

-Here I analyzed the fluctuations in home values according to the time of year.
-I was curious if the month or weather played any factors on the home values.
-If you look at the bar graph on the left, that shows they are all about the same across the board.
-However, the line graph to the right of that is a data pull of 3 years, specifically 2015 - 2018, looking at Raleigh, NC.
-The data appears to be mostly linear, but we do see tiny fluctuations around the same time of year and see on average the the fall months appear to have a slightly sharper increase.

-While further research on other cities is needed to come to a deterministic solution, this initial conclusion that season doesn't play a huge factor is actually helpful to the Military, specifically since soldiers don't have a ton of autonomy to choose when they buy/sell to their PCS orders largely being dictated by higher headquarters.
+In this analysis, I explored fluctuations in home values concerning the time of year, aiming to discern whether factors such as month or weather exerted any notable influence.
+The bar graph on the left provides a comprehensive overview, indicating relatively consistent values across different time periods.

+However, the line graph adjacent to it draws from a three-year dataset spanning from 2015 to 2018 and focuses specifically on Raleigh, NC.
+Here, we observe a predominantly linear trend, punctuated by minor fluctuations occurring around certain times of the year.
+Notably, the fall months seem to exhibit a slightly sharper increase on average.

+While it's imperative to conduct further research encompassing additional cities to arrive at a conclusive understanding, this initial finding—that seasonal variations may not significantly impact home values—holds practical significance, particularly for military personnel.
+Given the constrained autonomy soldiers often face in timing their home transactions, dictated largely by PCS orders from higher headquarters, this insight proves invaluable in informing housing decisions amidst shifting seasons.

 # ROI Formula for this Project
 <img width="550" alt="Screenshot 2024-03-28 at 2 11 59 PM" src="https://github.com/cdmoseley/Housing_Zillow/assets/161170070/22d05450-fe87-4949-ba67-bbe9a23c2900">

-So now moving into Return On Investment or ROI.

-For the sake of this model, I provided a very basic calculation for ROI.
-I just said it was the percent growth of the selling price vs. the cost to buy the house.
+Now, let's talk about Return On Investment (ROI).
+To keep things simple, I've come up with a basic calculation method for this model.
+ROI is basically just the percent increase in the selling price compared to what you originally paid for the house.
+It's a straightforward way to see how your investment is doing.

 ## Assumptions
 There are a few important assumptions I made here.